openBackhaul/ApplicationLayerTopology/doc/ElasticsearchUsage.md

 };
 ```

 The methods dealing with ServiceRecordsPolicy are **not** used in ALT and should return HTTP status `405 Method not Allowed`.
+Service policy is not used, because ALT uses ES for application data and it is not desired for this data to be automatically removed at any point.

 ### service/individualService/ElasticsearchPreparation.js